-- Owners must understand that Property Providers use different software for short term renting vs. long term leasing and therefore owner payments will be made on different dates and statements will look different dependant on the model chosen.
-If this happens mid-year – in no case will the accounts be aggregated into a single statement, so the owner will have 2 EOFY statements for that year.
+- Owners must understand that Property Providers use different software for short-term renting versus long-term leasing and therefore owner payments will be made on different dates and statements will look different depending on the model chosen.
+If this happens mid-year – in no case will the accounts be aggregated into a single statement, so the owner will have two EOFY statements for that year.

 - It is the owner’s responsibility to understand their strata by-laws in relation to rentals and what is/is not permitted.

 - The owner is responsible for having the correct insurance required for the rental model they are choosing to operate on.

 - Owners understand that when transferring between properties, extra charges for cleaning can occur due to the different styles of renting.